-- the CCR Group to maintain a level of capital in line with the risks underwritten and limits set; - risk budgets to be assigned to financial investments each year.
+- CCR to maintain a level of capital in line with the risks underwritten and limits set; - · risk budgets to be assigned to financial investments each year.

 These amounts can then be factored into the work of the Underwriting and Finance teams.